Calchiwo/Calchiwo/README.md

 On **April 30, 2025**, I launched **Rocjet Technologies Ltd** to:

-- 🚀 Transform bold ideas into real-world tools
+- 🚀 Transform bold ideas into real-world platforms
 - 📱 Prove mobile development is powerful and limitless
 - ✍️ Share my authentic journey as a Gen Z innovator